- 17 May 2016

 Modular construction provides added benefits for the environment as well.
 Our precision in design means that our projects rarely result in wasted material.
 Also, with 60% to 90% of the construction process taking place in a factory setting, any excess material that we do have can be easily managed and recycled without difficulty.
 The factory setting also allows us to construct our projects without any influence from the weather, so the threat of moisture being trapped in the materials decreases significantly, improving air quality.
-Plus, through less workers and equipment at the installation site, there will be less site disturbance in comparison to traditional construction methods.
-With the growing emphasis of sustainability in today’s world, modular building provides a shining example of progress in the construction world.
+Plus, through fewer workers and equipment at the installation site, there will be less site disturbance in comparison to traditional construction methods.
+With the growing emphasis on sustainability in today’s world, the modular building provides a shining example of progress in the construction world.

 4. Speed of Process

 Often the most critical aspect of a project is the timeline to from start to finish.
 Modular construction provides to benefits in this realm.
 First off, the construction phase and the site development phase of the job occur simultaneously!
-This leaves only installation left for the project to be complete.
+This leaves only the installation left for the project to be complete.
 Because these two parts are done at the same time, modular construction projects are typically completed 30% – 50% sooner than their conventional construction counterparts.
 Secondly, since construction takes place in an assembly-line like, factory setting, there is a smaller chance of unexpected delays in the construction process, allowing you to better control the project timeline.

 No matter what your industry, safety should always be your top priority.
 Modular construction improves the overall safety of the construction process by removing around 80% of building construction activity.
 The simplicity of modular building methods requires fewer workers and fewer “moving parts” on the job, resulting in fewer accidents.
 In fact, “Safety Management in the Construction Industry SmartMarket Report” states that “Firms using prefabrication … have significantly higher adoption levels of nearly all the safety practices measured in the survey.”
-Overall, the modular building process provides a much more orderly workplace for the construction crew and helps foster an emphasis on safety and focus in factory.
+Overall, the modular building process provides a much more orderly workplace for the construction crew and helps foster an emphasis on safety and focus in the factory.

 6. Strength of Structure